William Wordsworth within his beloved lakes, contemplating.

-It is problematic when it comes to women’s contribution to Romanticism.
+Women’s contribution to Romanticism is less documented.
 William Wordsworth’s sister, Dorothy, is an obvious candidate.
 Dorothy lived her life emotionally in tandem with her brother.
-Her journals written ,”because I shall give William, pleasure,” describe everyday chores such as the manual labour of gardening, cooking, writing letters to friends, visiting neighbours and general household chores but they are also full of her detailed emotional response to nature and the fells and lakes where she lived at Dove Cottage.
+Her journals written ,”because I shall give William, pleasure,” describe everyday chores such as the manual labour of gardening, cooking, writing letters to friends, visiting neighbours and general household chores but they are also full of her detailed emotional response to nature and the fells and lakes where she lived.
 Comparing her descriptions of natural things in the environment and her emotional response you can see that many of her observations appear in William’s poems.
 She also wrote poems for children which were published alongside Williams poems in some publications and he she wrote other journals and accounts mainly for William alone or members of the family.
 Brother and sister must have discussed their feelings and observations and ideas together.

 Helm Crag from Loughrigg Fell.

 “- all flowers now are gay and deliciously sweet.
 The primrose still pre-eminent among the later flowers of spring.
 Foxgloves very tall- with their heads budding.
 I went forward round the lake at the foot of Loughrigg fell- I was much amused with the business of a pair of stonechats.”